bloomberg/chromium.bb/tools/binary_size/README.txt

   3. Run the tool specifying the library and the output report directory.
-     This command will run the analysis on the Content Shell native library for Android using the nm/addr2line binaries from the Android NDK for ARM, producing an HTMl report in /tmp/report:
+     This command will run the analysis on the Content Shell native library for Android using the nm/addr2line binaries from the Android NDK for ARM, producing an HTML report in /tmp/report:
        tools/binary_size/run_binary_size_analysis.py \
          --library out/Release/lib/libcontent_shell_content_view.so \
          --destdir /tmp/report \